Last updated Nov 29, 2023

 Step 3: Call the Compass REST API

 Here, we’ve used a cURL command as an example to show you how to call the REST API.
-This example sends an event of the custom type to a component's activity feed.
-Add this cURL command to your CI/CD tool, such as Bitbucket Pipelines or Github Actions, or run it in your terminal to call the REST API.
+You can also use another method to call the REST API.

 This API is rate limited.
 Only 100 requests per user per minute are allowed.

-1. Use this cURL command:
+Use cURL command

 1